phamthikimnhung/Comprehensive-Expansion-Plan-for-Global-Superstore_Power-BI/README.md

-# Global Superstore: Expansion & Strategy
+# Superstore: Expansion & Selection
 ## I. Dataset
 ### 1. Introduction
 Dataset stores sales information of some products of a company worldwide <br>